 Remove the link between resource work and the field % Complete in order to obtain a statement regarding the stage of physical job completion.

-Tip: As a general rule, it is clearer to use the field % Physical Complete, as it is independent from all other values.
+Our tip: As a general rule, it is clearer to use the field % Physical Complete, as it is independent of all other values.
 This allows you to enter the actual stage of completion without affecting the update of duration, work or cost.

 Updating the Project